AdithyaV2004/Flutter_Netflix/README.md

         3. two buttons

-    Each section is part of a listview.seperated with a sizedbox divider
+    Each section is part of a listview.seperated with a sizedbox divider.

+--Search Page--

+    Consists of 2 pages

+        All icons are CupertinoIcons.
+Install CupertinoIcons package

+        Title at the top is a widget in a seperate file.

+        1.idle-

+            ListView.seperated with widget for the tile: Poster name and play button.

+        2.Results-

+            Gridview with poster images.